Sacco and Vanzetti: Execution and funeral

 Violent demonstrations swept through many cities the next day, including Geneva, London, Paris, Amsterdam, and Tokyo.
 In South America wildcat strikes closed factories.
 Three died in Germany, and protesters in Johannesburg burned an American flag outside the American embassy.
 It has been alleged that some of these activities were organized by the Communist Party.

 At Langone Funeral Home in Boston's North End, more than 10,000 mourners viewed Sacco and Vanzetti in open caskets over two days.
 At the funeral parlor, a wreath over the caskets announced In attesa l'ora della vendetta (Awaiting the hour of vengeance).
 On Sunday, August 28, a two-hour funeral procession bearing huge floral tributes moved through the city.
 Thousands of marchers took part in the procession, and over 200,000 came out to watch.
 Police blocked the route, which passed the State House, and at one point mourners and the police clashed.
 The hearses reached Forest Hills Cemetery where, after a brief eulogy, the bodies were cremated.
 The Boston Globe called it "one of the most tremendous funerals of modern times".

 Will H. Hays, head of the motion picture industry's umbrella organization, ordered all film of the funeral procession destroyed.

-After their cremation, Sacco and Vanzetti's ashes were taken onto the SS Conte Grande and repatriated to Italy.
+After their cremation, Sacco and Vanzetti's ashes were taken onto the SS Conte Verde and repatriated to Italy.
 Sacco's ashes were sent to Torremaggiore, the town of his birth, where they are interred at the base of a monument erected in 1998.
 Vanzetti's ashes were buried with his mother in Villafalletto.